Preparing for Sussex

 If you have dependants

-If you're planning on bringing members of your family with you, we advise that you consider the significant cost and challenges of securing suitable accommodation before you make firm plans to travel with dependants.
-There are a number of things you will want to consider:
+Consider the significant cost and challenges of securing suitable accommodation before you make firm plans to travel with dependants.

 • Schools – if your child will be going to school, you will need to apply for a place.
 This can be difficult while you are waiting to secure accommodation but it is good to start looking and making enquiries early.
 See more information on finding a school place on the Brighton and Hove City Council website.